PLCnext/EdgeDevices/FW_2023/Configuration/04_BackUp_App_Container.md

 # Quick Reference Guide<br>

-## Backup a whole application and multiply it easily on multiple EPCs
+## Backup an app and multiply it easily on multiple EPCs

 A PLCnext App is stored in a SquashFS container. <br>
 A backup of a PLCnext App (for instance your whole Node-RED Programm with all configurations and nodes or InfluxDB with all dashboards) can be easily created to then multiply the pre-configured app to any other EPC. <br>